-Desserts are little slices, cups or morsels of heaven in their prettiest and simplest presentation.
+Desserts are little slices, cups, or morsels of heaven in their prettiest and simplest presentation.
 Although not everyone has a sweet tooth, some of these sweets have a come hither aura that is mesmerizing and would tempt you to take just one bite.
 For the dessert aficionados, a pilgrimage to these popular shops will surely be on top of their travel itinerary.

-Japan has it’s most famous and fluffiest take on cheesecakes and here in this internationally awarded sweet store, given no less than the Monde Selection, you will taste the lightest and creamiest cheesecake ever, their Vanilla Fromage Cheesecake.
-They use cream cheese from France and Australia and they add premium yogurt to achieve this award winning piece of perfection.
-They sell it frozen and when you get to your hotel or wherever you’re staying, you need to defrost it for 3 hours before you can enjoy it.
+Japan has it’s most famous, and fluffiest take on cheesecakes and here in this internationally awarded sweet store, given no less than the Monde Selection, you will taste the lightest and creamiest cheesecake ever, their Vanilla Fromage Cheesecake.
+They use cream cheese from France and Australia, and they add premium yogurt to achieve this award-winning piece of perfection.
+They sell it frozen, and when you get to your hotel or wherever you’re staying, you need to defrost it for 3 hours before you can enjoy it.

 Baumkuchen was first introduced by the namesake of this sweet store, Karl Juchheim, German confectioner.
-Today, this delicate German cake has not only become a household name, it has also become a symbol of prosperity and longevity because of its carefully crafted rings.
-It is now a staple in festive occasions across the country.
+Today, this delicate German cake has not only become a household name, but it has also become a symbol of prosperity and longevity because of its carefully crafted rings.
+It is now a staple on festive occasions across the country.
 With an elegant boxing and refined appearance, it truly has the qualities of the cultures that created it and made it famous.

 Their Denmark Cheesecake is a must-have when you decide to visit their shop in Motomachidori.
 They are open all week long and serve this cake with a crispy exterior and topped with melted cheese that sits perfectly on top and drips to the sides right on to the plate.
-If you love cheese and cake, but not exactly cheesecake, then head over to this shop and indulge in this famous treat.
+If you love cheese and cake, but not precisely cheesecake, then head over to this shop and indulge in this famous treat.

-This is another of those French sweets stores that you often see in anime and drama series that offer picture perfect desserts.
+This is another of those French sweets stores that you often see in anime and drama series that offer picture-perfect desserts.
 Located in Sakaemachi, Kobe, they are known to have introduced French desserts and some beverages to the locals.
-Shelves of the prettiest gateaux and packs of other confectionery fill the shop everyday so you’re welcome to visit anytime or you can also purchase their items from their online shop.
+Shelves of the prettiest gateaux and packs of other confectionery fill the shop every day, so you’re welcome to visit anytime, or you can also purchase their items from their online shop.

-They’ve been serving these dainty and artfully crafted cookies since 1873 and has been a long time favorite of the Kobe locals because they simply have not changed their recipe.
+They’ve been serving these dainty and artfully crafted cookies since 1873 and a long time favorite of Kobe locals because they have not changed their recipe.
 The rice crackers or cookies are shaped like roof tiles and have intricate gilded designs like sakura and warriors in cavalry armor and are in different sizes, shapes and variations.
 These are wonderful gifts for families and friends who’d love to taste traditionally made Japanese desserts.